What is a bridging loan?

 Whichever kind of loan you take out, the lender will want to see evidence of a clear repayment strategy; such as using equity from a property sale or taking out a mortgage.

-Bridging loans are quite expensive.
-Typically, there’s a set-up fee so it is advisable to only take one out if you are confident that you won’t need it for a long period of time.
+There are also set-up fees to consider, usually around 2% of the loan you want to take out, so it is advisable to only take a bridging loan out if you are confident that you won’t need it for a long period of time.